lenewsad/IntuneEDU/IntuneEDU/what-are-enrollment-managers.md

   ![Dashboard left hand side](./media/dashboard-002-left-sidebar-list.png)

+_Roles_ help you control who can perform various actions in Intune for Education.
+You can either use built-in roles, or you can create your own roles.
+You therefore control admin's access by granting or limiting their access on the basis of their role.
+You can find out more about

 The Enrollment Manager has one job: to help you enroll multiple devices at speed.
 When you select __Enrollment Managers__ from the sidebar, it will show you the list of currently authorized Enrollment Managers.

   ![Current enrollment managers list, one person represented](./media/enroll-mgrs-001-current-list-of-mgrs.png)